 For the controlled interventions, the subjects are random.

-There is a lot that goes into the regulation of the dietary supplements and foods and their advertising and labeling.
-It is important to have some base knowledge of all that goes into it, but do not get obsessed with knowing every piece of information, as it can be quite a lot once you read through this chapter.
+A lot goes into regulating dietary supplements and foods and their advertising and labeling.
+It is important to have some base knowledge of everything that goes into it, but do not get obsessed with knowing every piece of information, as it can be quite a lot once you read this chapter.